Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Discussion

 \section{Discussion}

 Our work provides a causal analysis of the impact of AI integration into a real-world online platform.
 Our findings extend prior work on the impact of AI on online platforms at large: while online platforms might be influenced by both off-platform AI and in-platform AI tools, past studies have focused on general-use off-platform AI.
 As online platforms increasingly integrate AI, it is important to understand the potential impact on platform dynamics.
 In our case, the staggered roll-out of the Change.org in-platform AI tool allowed us to circumvent the challenges of noisy AI detection, and instead directly measure the impact of in-platform AI access through causal methods.
-We find that in-platform AI on Change.org shifts petition lexical features and increases site-wide homogeneity.
+We find that in-platform AI on Change.org shifts petition lexical features, likely improves quality, and increases site-wide homogeneity.
 At the same time, the in-platform AI tool did not improve platform outcomes, nor did it seem to affect platform participation.

-Over time, the in-platform AI integration may create undesirable new harms, such as increased suspicion by content consumers, or reduced effort by content producers.
+Our results suggest that, on average, with AI, writers produce higher-quality petition text with lower effort than if they had written without AI.
+Prior literature, as well as our results on petition writing quality and persuasiveness, suggests that the average quality of petition text and arguments would improve with AI assistance~\cite{HAGEN2016783, chen2019multi, schoenegger2025large, Noy2023-sf}.

+So, why doesn't AI access improve platform-level outcomes on Change.org?
+We have three hypotheses for mechanisms that might drive the lack of improvement in outcomes: first, AI might not improve the substance of petitions; second, AI might increase readers' AI suspicion; and third, AI-assisted writing might reduce petition-writer ownership and effort.